Sport Management Student Organizations

 In Fall 2019, the club organized a two-day trip to Pittsburgh to network and learn from industry professionals.
 The group met with executives from the Pittsburgh Steelers, Pittsburgh Pirates, Pittsburgh Penguins, Diamond Kinetics, Dick’s Sporting Goods, and WISE Pitt.
 They toured Heinz Field, PNC Park, and PPG Paints Arena, and attended a Penguins NHL game.

-In Spring 2019, WISE members volunteered at the Ronald McDonald House in Syracuse to cook and serve meals to families staying at the facility.
-The group also co-hosted workshops focusing on-campus resources and resumes; partnered with Witty Wicks, a homemade candle company, and Chipotle, to fundraise for future networking trips and events; and welcomed numerous guest speakers to campus or via Skype.
+WISE members often volunteer at the Ronald McDonald House in Syracuse to cook and serve meals to families staying at the facility.
+The group also co-hosts workshops focusing on campus resources and resumes; partners with Witty Wicks, a homemade candle company, and Chipotle, to fundraise for future networking trips and events; and welcomes numerous guest speakers to campus or via Skype.